neri/maystorm/README.md

 * A hobby operating system written in Rust
 * Not a POSIX clone system
+  * The contents of the path /dev/ are dynamically generated on this operating system.
 * Supports applications in WebAssembly format

 ## Requirements